 - Assessment and treatment of cardiovascular complications, such as heart failure, vascular disease and hypertension

 - Cardiovascular evaluations for patients to determine their candidacy for certain surgeries or clinical trials

 - Access to a multi-specialty clinic for non-Moffitt patients who may benefit from a collaborative consultation with a cardiologist and oncologist

 We are also heavily involved in cardio-oncology research, with a shifting focus from managing existing conditions to preventing future ones.
 Current investigations include medications to help minimize the cardiotoxic effects of certain chemotherapy drugs, more targeted radiation therapy techniques to minimize healthy tissue damage and the role of holistic options, such as diet and nutrition, in a cancer patient’s cardiovascular health.

-Referrals are not necessary to meet with the members of Moffitt's Cardio-Oncology Program; call 813-745-2718 or submit a new patient registration form online.
-Appointments are available at Moffitt's Main Campus, USF Health Morsani Center for Advanced Healthcare and USF Health South Tampa Center.
+Referrals are not necessary to meet with the members of Moffitt's Cardio-Oncology Program and patients need not complete their cancer treatments at Moffitt; for an appointment, call 1-888-663-3488 or submit a new patient registration form online.